 Can we talk about donuts for a second?

-But because they’re not exactly on the “healthy” side of the scale, we don’t eat them.
+But because they’re not exactly on the “healthy” side of the scale, we don’t eat them very often.

-In fact, the only time we EVER have donuts for breakfast is when we’re either moving (which I admit has happened often this past year) or when we’re helping someone else move.
+In fact, the only time we EVER have donuts for breakfast is when we’re either moving or when we’re helping someone else move.

-So imagine the shock on my kids’ faces when they woke up one school morning (A SCHOOL MORNING!), asked me what was for breakfast and I said donuts.
-But these aren’t any old donuts folks – these are PUMPKIN donuts!
+So, imagine the shock on my kids’ faces when they woke up one school morning, asked me what was for breakfast, and I said donuts.
+And not just any old donuts – these are PUMPKIN donuts!

-You see, when I envision that first bite into a donut, it’s nothing but light and fluffy and melting in my mouth.
-It’s totally and completely complemented by a sip of hot coffee (pumpkin coffee especially) and every time you finish one, you can’t help but want another.
+When I envision that first bite into a donut, it’s nothing but light and fluffy and melting in my mouth.
+It’s totally and completely complemented by a sip of hot coffee (Pumpkin Coffee, especially), and every time you finish one, you can’t help but want another.

 But here’s the thing: I’ve had incredibly light and fluffy cupcakes before that didn’t have yeast.
 Why couldn’t I pull off something similar with baked donuts?

-Have you ever had pumpkin-flavored something and then not taste the pumpkin?
+- Pumpkin flavored.
+Have you ever had a pumpkin recipe where you could not taste the pumpkin?
 You won’t find that here.

 I assure you, if any pumpkin donut is worthy enough to sit next to your coffee as you read a good book, this one is it.